ProjectLighthouseCAU/luna/README.md

 npm run build
 ```

+> [!IMPORTANT]
+> The environment variables will be baked into the build, so make sure not to include any sensitive data.

 ## Editors

 If you use VSCode, you may wish to install the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
 Additionally, it can be very convenient to automatically format on save.
 To do so, add